wanghaining11/wanghaining11.github.io/README.md

 I am an associate professor (tenure track) at [Shanghai Center for Mathematical Sciences](http://www.scms.fudan.edu.cn/Data/View/1541.html) at [Fudan University](https://www.fudan.edu.cn/en/).
 I am interested in number theory and related topics in representation theory and algebraic geometry.
 I received my doctoral degree in December 2015 from Penn State under the supervison of Wen-Ching Winnie Li and Ming-Lun Hsieh.
-Before joining SCMS, I was a postdoc of Henri Darmon at McGill.
+Then I was a postdoc of Henri Darmon at McGill from 2016-2020.

 All my works can be found on my Arxiv page:  [https://arxiv.org/a/wang_h_9.html](https://arxiv.org/a/wang_h_9.html).